laihuiqi/peerprep/peer-prep/src/collaboration-service/README.md

 >**Note**
 >
-> client-side folder is just for self-testing on socket connection
+> ▶️ Client-side folder is just for self-testing on socket connection
+>
-> please change the query payload in index.html accordingly
+> ▶️ Please change the query payload in index.html accordingly
+>
-> Test folder is not ready
+> ▶️ Test folder is not ready